Normalization in Attention Dynamics: Introduction

 Understanding normalization schemes is essential for advancing the design and performance of transformer architectures.
 In particular, \citet{sun2025curse} and \citet{gromov2024unreasonable} identify a phenomenon known as the \emph{curse of depth}, in which deep layers of large language models (LLMs) degenerate into near-identity transformations.
 This effect is so pronounced that it enables pruning of deeper layers with minimal impact on performance~\citep{muralidharan2024compact, siddiqui2024deeper}.
 On the other hand, the well-known issue of \emph{representation collapse} presents a significant challenge to increasing the depth of LLMs.

 To mitigate this issue, \citet{li2024mixln} propose a hybrid normalization scheme that applies \post~normalization in the early layers and reserves \pre~normalization for the deeper layers.
 This strategy was further refined in the development of \peri~\citep{kim2025peri}, which has been reported to be used in the Gemma-3 model~\citep{gemma2025}.
-Alternatively, \citet{sun2025curse} suggest a simpler fix: rescaling \pre~by the square root of the depth (a scheme called \cod).
+Alternatively, \citet{NociAnagBig22} suggest a simpler fix: rescaling residuals by the square root of the depth (a method we will call \cod).
+This method with \pre~ architecture was then studied in-depth by \citet{sun2025curse}.
 Additionally, \citet{loshchilov2024ngpt} show that with careful architectural design, as in \ngpt, normalizing tokens to lie on the unit sphere can further streamline the normalization process.

 Given the diversity of these approaches, we are motivated to explore the following question:

 To answer this question, we revisit both classical and novel LayerNorm schemes through the lens of the simplified interacting particle dynamics introduced in~\citet{mathpersp23} to bring a theoretical understanding of these various design choices.
 Since the final decoding layer of a transformer is typically preceded by a normalization step, we focus on the \emph{direction} of token representations.
 Regardless of the specific normalization used, these directions naturally form an interacting particle system on the sphere.
 This shared geometric setting enables a direct, side-by-side comparison of various normalization schemes, all of which we reinterpret as forms of \emph{speed regulation}.
 Despite its simplicity, our model captures complex behaviors observed in practice, including \emph{curse of depth} and \emph{representation collapse}.